MightyPirates/OpenComputers/README.md

 4. **Core Scripts**
    If you would like to contribute scripts to the "core" Lua code (which basically defines 'OpenOS'), please have a look at the [code conventions][] for Lua to save us all some time.
 Bug fixes are always welcome.
 Additional programs and features should be kept small.
 Bigger programs (rule of thumb: larger than 3KiB) should go onto loot disks.
 5. **Drivers**
-   As of OC 1.4, mod interaction that was previously provided by OpenComponents it now fully integrated into OC itself.
+   As of OC 1.4, mod interaction that was previously provided by OpenComponents is now fully integrated into OC itself.
 If you wish to contribute a driver for blocks from other mods, cool!
 Have a look at the [integration][] package to get an idea of how to structure modules and read the readme in that package for more information (in particular on additional criteria to get your PR merged).

 #### Pull requests
 The following are a few quick guidelines on pull requests.
 That is to say they are not necessarily *rules*, so there may be exceptions and all that.
 Just try to stick to those points as a baseline.